trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 ### Chapter Summary

 The physicist comes to the plant, and shows how to save time from bottlenecks and how to shift the frame of mind into a more accurate position to think about them and their effectiveness.
 Namely the problem is that when they stop, the whole plant looses time and that's a very important difference.
-While the running cost of the single machine is kind of marginal, the running cost of the whole plant is enormous and so it actually starts to make sense to offload work to other companies to reduce load on the bottleneck.
+While the running cost of the single machine is kind of marginal, the running cost of the whole plant is enormous and so it  starts to make sense to offload work to other companies to reduce load on the bottleneck.
 Other ideas are the repositioning of quality assurance before the bottleneck and the structuring of breaks around the working times of the bottleneck machines.
 The chapter rings a litt bit more hopeful, a little light shimmering at the end of the tunnel.

 ## Chapter 20